U.S. Route 20A (New York)

 While the main line of US 20 takes a direct path between Hamburg, Buffalo, and East Bloomfield via Avon, US 20A veers to the south to serve several villages and hamlets, including the villages of Geneseo and Warsaw.
-The town of Attica, famous for the Attica Prison riots of 1971, lies between US 20 and US 20A.
+The town of Attica, famous for the Attica Prison riot of 1971, lies between US 20 and US 20A.
 As the route heads east, US 20A connects to several north–south freeways, such as NY 400 outside of East Aurora and Interstate 390 (I-390) between Geneseo and Lakeville.
 Outside of the communities that dot the highway, US 20A is a two-lane, rural highway.

 The highway carried several designations prior to becoming US 20A c.
 1939.
-In the mid-1920s, the section of modern US 20A from East Aurora to Lakeville was part of New York State Route 35.
+In the mid-1920s, the section of modern US 20A from East Aurora to Lakeville was part of New York State Route 35 (NY 35).
 US 20 was first signed in New York in 1927, occupying the piece of NY 35 between East Aurora and Geneseo and all of what is now US 20A west of East Aurora upon assignment.
 It was altered to also use the Geneseo–Lakeville section of former NY 35 in the early 1930s.
-At the time, the section of current US 20A between US 20 and Bristol was designated as New York State Route 254.
+At the time, the section of current US 20A between US 20 and Bristol was designated as NY 254.
 US 20 was realigned onto its current alignment between Hamburg and Avon c.
 1938, and US 20A was assigned to US 20's former routing west of Lakeville and all of NY 254 by the following year.

 Route description

 Buffalo area

 US 20A separates from US 20 just northeast of an intersection locally known as "Seven Corners" in the town of Hamburg.
-The route heads east through the Buffalo suburbs on Big Tree Road, entering the town of Orchard Park and passing south of the southern campus of the Erie Community College.
+The route heads east through the Buffalo suburbs on Big Tree Road, entering the town of Orchard Park and passing south of the southern campus of SUNY Erie.
 At Abbott Road, US 20A becomes the "Timothy J. Russert Highway", named for Buffalo native Tim Russert.
-The route continues on, passing south of New Era Field before changing back to Big Tree Road at California Road.
-Not far to the east, US 20A meets US 219 (the Southern Expressway) at an interchange.
+The route continues on, passing south of Highmark Stadium before changing back to Big Tree Road at California Road.
+Not far to the east, US 20A meets US 219 (Southern Expressway) at an interchange.
 Past US 219, the route enters the village of Orchard Park, becoming Quaker Street and intersecting the concurrent routes of NY 240 and NY 277 in the center of the community.